 User intent is all about getting to know your audience.
 Google favours content that is of genuine value, so try to tailor content in a way that directly answers their questions.
 This links in closely with keyword research.
 It’s all about digging beneath the most common search terms to deliver exactly the information that the user is after.

 Above all, creating content that is of the highest possible quality will impact positively on SEO.
 Building a website that is full of useful, informative content will encourage users to come back more often, perhaps even providing you with valuable backlinks from their own websites, too.

 Keen to improve your own web content for Google?
-Get in touch with WooContent today to find out how we can help you perfect your content strategy.
+Get in touch with WooContent today to find out more about our content strategy services.